jay-meister/gish/README.md

 ## gish - command line github workflow tool

+### Getting started

+1. run `npm install gish-workflow -g`

+2. Generate a personal access token by following [this link](https://github.com/settings/tokens)

+3. Run `gish` which will prompt you to enter your GitHub username and your new access token

+### Interface

 gish exposes the following commands:

 ```bash